HCL-TECH-SOFTWARE/digital-experience/docs/deployment/manage/security/people/authentication/oidc/dx-update-webshpere-for-oidc.md

 ### Setting the login property to mail

-First, set the login property to `mail` to match the identity attribute coming in from your IdP.
-To do this,
+Follow the steps, to set the log in property to `mail` to match the identity attribute coming in from your IdP:

 1. Go to the IBM WebSphere Application Server Integrated Solutions Console.

-1. Navigate to **Security > Global security > User account repository > Configure... > <LDAP_ID>**
+2. Navigate to **Security > Global security > User account repository > Configure > <LDAP_ID>**

-1. Set the field for **Federated repository properties for login** to `mail`.
+3. Set the field for **Federated repository properties for login** to `mail`.

-1. Then, click **OK** and **Save** to the master configuration.
+4. Click **OK** and **Save** to save the master configuration.

 ### Updating IBM WebSphere Application Server sub-component Virtual Member Manager (VMM) to map user attributes

-1. After setting the login property to `mail`, this change must be worked into the WAS wimconfig.xml as well.
+1. After setting the login property to `mail`, this change is worked into the WAS wimconfig.xml .

     !!! note
-        This requires a manual update of the file, make sure to back the file up as this might otherwise corrupt your instance.
+        This requires a manual update of the file, make sure to back the file up as this will corrupt your instance.

     ```sh
     kubectl exec -it dx-deployment-core-0 bash -n dxns